Are you taking a cruise along the Baltic Sea? If so, here is all you need to know about spending one day in Copenhagen.

 To help you on your way, here’s my Copenhagen walking tour map.
 Zoom and scroll on this map to pick out the walking route if necessary.

-Now, let’s take a look at the highlights.
+Now, let’s take a look at the highlights of this Copenhagen walking tour.

 St Albans Church